-If a program Unit 10 FLSA covered employee, while on-call duty, is required by the OSPR/MRSR to attend to the operational needs of the Department and to report to a particular site or work location, that employee shall be compensated in accordance with the call-back provisions in Article 7.4 of the Memorandum of Understanding (MOU) between CAPS and the State of California.
-If a response to a particular site or work location is not required, the employee will only be compensated for the actual time spent on the telephone and assessing the situation.
+If a program Unit 10 FLSA covered employee, while on on-call duty, is required by the OSPR to attend to the operational needs of the Department and to report to a particular site or work location, that employee shall be compensated in accordance with the call-back provisions in Article 7.4 of the Memorandum of Understanding (MOU) between CAPS and the State of California.
+If a response to a particular site or work location is not required, and an employee spends two hours or more supporting a particular incident via telephone, the employee will be compensated for the actual time spent on the telephone response.
+This compensation will be in addition to the on-call compensation.